Here you will find a complete overview of all the most important terms used in the Signicat documentation and an explanation of each.

 See ID method.

-# Identity proofing
+# Identity verification

-Identity proofing is the act of determining the identity of an individual or organisation.
+Identity verification is the act of determining the identity of an individual or organisation.
 This is something the individual or organisation will do themselves.
 It can be done, for example, by using an ID method (which will have already been verified), or by scanning an identity document in conjunction with providing a selfie; but requirements will differ.
-Identity proofing is useful for first time interactions with a customer, such as registration or onboarding.
+Identity verification is useful for first time interactions with a customer, such as registration or onboarding.